maxmelnick/maxmelnick.github.io/about.md

 # OVERVIEW
 I am passionate about making a positive impact by creating technology products with my strong blend of technical and business skills.
 I have 6+ years of experience in the federal public service industry and consumer products industry focusing on technology product development, enterprise architecture, and business intelligence.

-I also enjoy sports / exercise, travel, cooking/eating, reading, listening to podcasts, and most importantly, learning new things!
+I also enjoy sports / exercise, travel, cooking/eating, reading, listening to podcasts, and learning new things!

 # EXPERIENCE